Last Updated on August 14, 2023 by Create Better Health

 Remember that freezing can slightly alter the texture of the pineapple, making it a bit softer once thawed.
 However, it will still be delicious and usable in a variety of recipes.

 Our Favorite Pineapple Recipe: Pineapple Sweet and Sour Chicken

 Here at Create Better Health, we like to find unique ways to add fruits and vegetables to meals.
 This recipe does just that.
 It is loaded with lots of fresh veggies and a can of pineapple.
 Serve it over brown rice to make it a complete MyPlate meal!

 First, chop all your veggies: 1 green pepper, 2 carrots, 2 stalks of celery, and 1 onion.

-Cut the chicken into cubes, saute it in olive oil over medium high heat until cooked through.
+Cut the chicken into cubes, and saute it in olive oil over medium-high heat until cooked through.
 Add in your vegetables and continue to sauté until they are al dente.
 Al dente means firm to the bite.
-This is in between mushy, overcooked and hard, undercooked.
+This is in between mushy, overcooked, and hard, undercooked.

 After that, add the sauce and keep stirring until it has thickened.

 Serve over rice and garnish with pineapple chunks.
 Enjoy!

 What is your favorite recipe using pineapple?
 Please share it in the comments below!
 Enjoy!